schneidermatic/Bash-HOWTOs/README.md

-# Bash-Skeleton
+# Bash-Cookbook
-Skeleton for simple Bash Script Projects
+A Collection of Bash Recipes

-### TODO: Documentation of the Bash Skeleton Project !!!
+### TODO: Documentation of the Bash-Cookbook Content